Classification

 - Malicious

-An "unknown" file does not have a classification, therefore it does not have a meaningful risk score.
+Files with no threats found do not have a classification, and therefore do not have a meaningful risk score.

 Risk score